hafsashams/sales-analytics-pipeline/README.md

 The United Kingdom accounts for £7.35M — 84% of total revenue.
 The next largest market (EIRE) generates £334K.
 This represents significant single-market risk.

 ### 2. 1,369 customers are At Risk
 RFM segmentation across 4,285 customers identified 1,369 At Risk customers — the largest segment — who have not purchased in an average of 198 days.
-These represent recoverable revenue through targeted retention campaigns.

 ### 3. High Value customers drive outsized revenue
 1,068 High Value customers average £5,334 in spend — 10x the At Risk segment average of £493.
-Protecting this segment is the highest-priority retention action.

 ## Customer Segments (RFM)
 | Segment | Customers | Avg Spend | Avg Recency (days) |